-Carousel bar New Orleans
+The carousel bar in New Orleans

 Located at the Hotel Monteleone in the French Quarter, the Carousel Bar looks, well, just like a classic carousel from your childhood years.
 It even rotates!

 The Carousel Bar’s cocktail menu carries all the New Orleans classics, but also a few originals.

 This St. Charles Ave bar features 2 bars in one, with the downstairs bar open 24/7!
 If you love to sample craft beers, The Avenue Pub will be heaven for you.

 This German-style beer garden features over 75 beers, lush outdoor seating and a jukebox (because yes, there are still bars out there with old-fashioned jukeboxes!).

 If you’re looking for a dive bar off of Bourbon Street, I’ve got just the place: Snake & Jake’s Christmas Club Lounge.

-Located a few blocks from Tulane University, Snake & Jake’s is a tiny dive bar open only for a few hours (7pm – 10pm) each night.
-And yes, as the name suggests, it’s Christmas every day at Snake & Jake’s.
+Located a few blocks from Tulane University, Snake & Jake’s is a tiny dive bar open only from 7pm to 10pm each night.

-Irish bar in New Orleans
+Best Irish bar

 For amazing views of New Orleans from above, head to the Pontchartrain Hotel in the Lower Garden District for the best rooftop bar in New Orleans, Hot Tin.

 Hot Tin has a beautiful indoor space, but its terraces are what makes this bar truly special.

-Oldest Bar in New Orleans
+The oldest bar in New Orleans

 Many people mistake Jean Lafitte’s Old Absinthe House as the oldest bar in New Orleans, but this honor actually goes to Lafitte’s Blacksmith Shop.